 See: Handouts and Presentations from our recent program, Winter Flower Growers' Program held on February 2 (co-sponsored with Massachusetts Flower Growers Association)....and handouts from other recent educational programs.

 300 pages of current recommendations for nonchemical and chemical management of greenhouse insects, mites, diseases, weeds and algae, plus recommendations for using plant growth regulators.
 Just $40.
 Order your copy today!

 Try our new mobile optimized website apps for insect, mite and disease management of greenhouse crops.
 Both guides contain options for biocontrol control, products for organic production and pesticides for commercial greenhouse production.

-Here are state and federal funding opportunities for greenhouse businesses, in a recently revised fact sheet: A List of Energy and Agriculture Grants and Greenhouse Energy Resource
+Here are state and federal funding opportunities for greenhouse businesses, in the fact sheet: A List of Energy and Agriculture Grants and Greenhouse Energy Resource